stevliu/editnerf/README.md

 bash scripts/setup_models.sh
 ```

 - Optionally, download the relevant datasets.
-This step is required to evaluate edits and for training/testing a conditional radiance field:
+This step is required to evaluate edits and to train/test a conditional radiance field:
 ```bash
 bash scripts/setup_data.sh
 ```